Updated: Nov 9, 2020

 Many of the big statues we sell where produced in the 80's, 90's of this century.
 A perceptive collector can see that we sometimes offer the same statue with different prices.
 One of the main reasons is quality.
 One statue can be of better quality then the other.
 Another reason is rarity.

 Rarity?, you think...
-But they are the same statues, right?
+But these are the same statues, right?
 This is what you just said.

 In the end result, there are some similarities between these two materials.
 With both, the colors can vary.
 If this is by a different ''paint bath'' or by the way of storage, can always be disputed.
 And to be fair, is impossible to really know in most cases.
 The other similarity is that the storage method is very important.
 In conditions that are too hot or too cold, these statues can crack or even show entire fractures.
 With the Polyresin statues it often starts with crackle, when storing in the wrong conditions.

 Because of this there is sometimes no escape from the restoration of these statues.
-But more about restauration in another blog article.
+But more about restauration in the article; Restaurations at Precious Collectibles.

 Left a Polyester statue, produced in the 80's.
 Right a Polyester statue, produced in the 90's.